 I recommend making a plan with your venue team regarding the care of the top tier of your wedding cake, wrapping it up / setting it aside to be preserved in your freezer and eaten on your first anniversary!
 For your convenience, I have a How-To Guide with detailed instructions on how to preserve your cake properly from the award-winning pastry chef that created our wedding cake (and tips on how to avoid my mistakes)!

-We ended up hiring DJ instead of having live music and the DJ had a questionnaire for us to complete (what preferences we may have for him to play during the processional and recessional, as well as for the announcement, first dance, father / daughter dance, mother / son dance, etc.), including any specific song requests for the dancing portion of the evening which made life so much easier.
+We ended up hiring a DJ/MC instead of having live music and our MC had a questionnaire for us to complete (what preferences we may have for him to play during the processional and recessional, as well as for the announcement, first dance, father / daughter dance, mother / son dance, etc.), including any specific song requests for the dancing portion of the evening which made life so much easier.
 We loved that he had a full range of songs in every genre available at his fingertips where musicians can be a bit more limited in that capacity.

 Please feel free to let me know if you have any specific questions in the Comments section below!